c-blake/bu/doc/tim.md

 `tim` wraps all these ideas up into a simple command-line invocation where you just pass some valid command (probably not outputting anything to terminals).
-It even prints out a nice error message when your times are too unstable.
+It even prints out a nice error message when times are too unstable.

 Usage
 =====